-Using a webcam
+Using a webcam (select products only)

-Your computer has an integrated webcam that records video and captures photographs.
-Some products may allow you to video conference and chat online using streaming video.
+Your computer has a webcam (integrated camera) that records video and captures photographs.
+Some models allow you to video conference and chat online using streaming video.

-▲ To access the webcam, type camera in the taskbar search box, and then select Camera from the list of applications.
+To access the camera, type camera in the taskbar search box, and then select Camera from the list of applications.